The Appeal Process

 - The Board of Equalization allots 10 minutes per party for residential petitions and 15 minutes per party for commercial and industrial petitions.

-- Board of Equalization’s hearings have been held remotely via a conference call format since the start of the Covid pandemic, however, future in-person hearings will take place in the BOE Hearing Room at 3000 Pacific Avenue, Room 244, Olympia, WA 98501.
-The BOE Hearing Room is wheelchair accessible.
-To request disability accommodations, call the Reasonable Accommodation Coordinator at least 3 days prior to the meeting at 360-786-5440.
+- To request disability accommodations, call the Reasonable Accommodation Coordinator at least 3 days prior to the meeting at 360-786-5440.
 Persons with speech or hearing disabilities may call via Washington Relay: 711 or 1-800-833-6388.

 - After the hearing concludes, the Board members discuss the petitions and the evidence presented in closed Executive Session before making their decisions.
-The Board’s written decision will be mailed to the parties, usually within 30 to 45 days of the hearing date.
+The Board’s written decision will be mailed to the parties, usually within 45 days of the hearing date.

 - If either the Petitioner or the Assessor does not agree with the Board of Equalization’s decision, either party may appeal to the Washington State Board of Tax Appeals within 30 days of the date that the BOE’s decision was mailed.
 These are more fully discussed in FAQ.